constantinpape/training-deep-learning-models-for-vison/exercises/contrastive-learning.md

 For this exercise:
 - Choose a small image dataset such as [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) or [STL10](https://cs.stanford.edu/~acoates/stl10/).
 - Implement the unsupervised training procedure, where you sample positive pairs by applying a succession of transformations to the same image and compute the contrastive loss.
 Use it to train a Resnet18 to output a visual representation space.
 - Train a linear model or small MLP using the learned representations as input.
-Only use a small fraction of the labeled data for supervison and do not update the representation during traing.
+Only use a small fraction of the labeled data for supervison and do not update the representation during trainig.

+Note that training the network to get a good result you will need to train it for >10 epochs (and to get really good results for more than 100 or so epochs).
+To finish this exercise in the limited time of the course, finish and validate your implementation and then train one model for as many epochs as your time affords.
+In order to not loose this model, you should store its checkpoints on your google drive!

+Once you have trained it, compare the results of training a linear model on top of the embedding with:
+- a linear model trained on top of a random embedding
-- Compare the results to a supervised model learned on the fully labeled dataset.
+- a fully supervised model trained on the dataset

-After implementing the basic SimCLR framework, you can explore how the following settings influence the quality of the learned representations:
-- the fraction of labeled data used for the small classification model
-- the number of epochs used for training
-- the transformations used for generating positive pairs
-- the batch size used during training

-You can also try to visualize the learned representation using a dimensionalty reduction method like T-SNE or UMAP.
+In addition, you can check how the performance changes when you vary the fraction of labels used to train the linear model and you can also try to visualize the learned representation using a dimensionalty reduction method like T-SNE or UMAP.

 **Hints**: